complyue/haskit/README.md

 sufficient understanding of the problem
 [in mathematical ways](https://arxiv.org/abs/1904.07968).
-But at times, that's not for a few individual persons or even a small number of departments in an organization to come solely with understanding of the business needs, organization wide experiments are required to facilitate and further optimize the business.
+But at times, that's not for a few individual persons or even a small number of departments in an organization solely to come with understandings of the business needs, organizational wide experiments are required to facilitate and further optimize the business.
 Software systems can play a critical role in such practices, while collaboration and iterations are essential to its success.